-The rule changes should change or create more consistency and increased safety in the production, handling, and labeling of marihuana product.
+The rule changes should change or create more consistency in the testing of marihuana product and laboratory operations.
+Also, the requirement to test for other cannabinoids should increase consumer awareness of potential increases in the effects of products.
 This consistency will affect matters daily.